-Whilst it is now regrettable that affordable housing can no longer be provided, given the final conclusions of the DV, Paragraph 173 is clear that careful attention should be paid to viability in the decision making process.
-As a consequence the conflict which arises with Policy H8 of the adopted Local Plan and Policy H4 of the submitted Local Plan would not justify a refusal of the application.
+Whilst it is regrettable that affordable housing cannot be provided, given the previous conclusions of the DV, Paragraph 173 is clear that careful attention should be paid to viability in the decision making process.
+As a consequence, the conflict which arises with Policy H8 of the adopted Local Plan and Policy H4 of the submitted Local Plan would not justify a refusal of the application.